 I worked as a journalist for the Herald Union in Germany, writing articles about medieval Bavarian superstitions, the Brothers Grimm, and the living architecture of the artist Hundertwasser.
 I was also the founding editor of Rock Salt Plum Review, an online literary journal, for five years.
-In this capacity I interviewed many writers and artists such as Mikey Welsh of Weezer fame, and poets such as Kim Addonizio and Lola Haskins.
+In this capacity, I interviewed many writers and artists such as Mikey Welsh of Weezer fame, as well as poets such as Kim Addonizio and Lola Haskins.

 More recently I served as curator of the Ekphrasis reading series at Oxford’s Ashmolean Museum and as contributing editor at Sigh Press: a Tuscan Literary Journal.

 I moderated a panel of literary agents and editors for “Publishing Day” at St. Mark’s Cultural Association in Florence, Italy.

 I’ve edited books, articles, brochures, speeches given to the United Nations, and interviews with fashion giants such as Courrèges and Miyake, among other things.
 I’ve also ghostwritten various books and articles, and recently ghostwrote the film script for Anayi, the Tokyo fashion designer’s 2017 winter collection.